DilanCF/CMSC412_notes/lecture/Lecture19.md

 Number all the sectors as large, 1D arrays

-Say there is this view that is maintined
+Say there is this view that is maintained

 First sector: Last sector